Uzo Aduba biography

-In 2017, Uzo is scheduled to lend her voice to the animated comedy My Little Pony: The Movie with Emily Blunt, Liev Schreiber, Kristin Chenoweth, Taye Diggs and Sia.
+In 2017, Uzo lent her voice to the animated comedy My Little Pony: The Movie with Emily Blunt, Liev Schreiber, Kristin Chenoweth, Taye Diggs and Sia.

 Uzo, whose younger brother played hockey for the University of Massachusetts, shared some of her likes with The New York Times in June 2016.
 She revealed that she enjoys reading Paulo Coelho's The Alchemist ("It always helps guide me through life transitions," she said) and likes listening to a wide array of music, including Beyoncé, Rihanna, opera singer Leontyne Price, Joni Mitchell, Jay Z and Biggie.

 She also disclosed that she loves following Shonda Rhimes on Twitter.
 She said, "I'm obsessed with her.
 I think she's a gifted artist who uses her voice and platform in intelligent and authentic ways."